MarkStrickland562/AngularEventPlanner/README.md

     $ ng generate component delete-invitee
     $ ng generate component search-invitee
 </details>
-* Create views for showing, adding, editing, deleting and searching for model-related objects.
+* Develop views for showing data for all model classes.
+* Develop functional CRUD views for Events.
+* Add basic styling in a single page.
 * Add routes for the components.

 #### Part Two (Week #2)
+* Complete development of all CRUD views.
 * Move the data to a database.
 * Add services and dependency-injection for accessing the database.
 * Add deployment to Firebase.
 * Add an API call.
 * Add user authentication
 * Add route guards
+* Add styling.

 ## Technical Architecture